Motor Vehicle Accident Attorney New York

 - Do not rely on legal advice from a non-lawyer who does not have the knowledge or expertise to give you an opinion based on the circumstances surrounding your situation

-How Are Medical/Health Expenses, Lost Earnings and Other Expenses Covered as a Result of a Motor Vehicle Accident?
+Medical/Health Expenses, Lost Earnings and Other Expenses Are Covered Through “No-Fault” Benefits

 Regardless of your right to sue all responsible parties who caused or contributed to a motor vehicle accident in a court of law, there have been laws enacted in the State of New York, commonly referred to as “No-Fault” that provide separate benefits for motor vehicle accident victims which allow for immediate coverage relating to medical, remedial and certain health care expenses including lost earnings as defined by the State of New York insurance law.